zhorifiandi/zhorifiandi.github.io/_posts/2025-01-02-reliable-messaging-workers-rule-of-thumbs.md

 Imagine debugging a worker issue without any logs and traces.
 Sounds like a nightmare, right?

 ### Rule of Thumb
+- Observable: Able to monitor the distributed systems
+- Traceable: Able to pinpoint the exact failure point.

 #### Observable
 Logs and Traces is your system's flashlight in the dark.
 It allows you to monitor and debug distributed architectures with ease.

 #### Traceable
-> Able to pinpoint the exact failure point.

 Consider a distributed payment system where transactions fail sporadically.
 Using tools like [OpenTelemetry](https://opentelemetry.io/) and setting up structured logging can help trace the issue from the API gateway to the database, pinpointing the exact failure point.

 ---